 Saskia Fleishman b.
 1995 graduated Rhode Island School of Design in 2017 with a BFA in painting.
 Fleishman is based in Brooklyn, NYC.
-Recent residencies include: Vermont Studio Center, Trestle Art Space, and The Otis Emerging Curator Retreat.
-Curious about curating other artists work as well as exhibiting her own, Saskia continues to collaborate with peers around the greater New York area.
-In addition, Fleishman has exhibited her work in Miami, Providence, Rome, San Juan, and Milwaukee.Inquiries about work, studio visits and interviews, please contact Saskia at: email@example.com
+Recent residencies include: Wassaic Project, ChaNorth, Vermont Studio Center, Trestle Art Space, The Otis Emerging Curator Retreat, and PADA Studios.
+Curious about curating other artists work as well as exhibiting her own, Saskia continues to collaborate with peers in the greater New York area.
+In addition, Fleishman has exhibited her work in Miami, Providence, Rome, San Juan, Lisbon, and Milwaukee.Inquiries about work, studio visits and interviews, please contact Saskia at: email@example.com

 These works are generated from landscape photographs taken on recent trips and images sourced from my families collection taken around the tidewater Chesapeake Bay area.
 These photographs are then recomposed as geometric abstractions or color studies derived from Joseph Albers', ”The Interaction Of Color” by tilting the image, flipping the horizon line, or cutting out a part of the landscape.
 These gestures serve to demonstrate the malleability and impermanence of memory over time and in space.
 The paintings pair flat and smooth masked airbrushed gradients with textural materials such as sand, clay, burlap, and chiffon to create an interpretation of place and moment with material.
 This work forms a space to contemplate points in time, perception, and our relationship to memories embedded in our landscapes.